msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 A successful deletion response does not prove that personal data has stopped being processed across systems with deletion expectations.

-Organizations need to understand how personal data subject to deletion can continue to propagate across their systems.
+Organizations need to understand how personal data subject to deletion can continue to propagate.
 They should enforce containment controls in systems with legitimate retention exceptions, and build verification mechanisms that test both successful deletion and reintroduction of previously deleted data.

 Evidence should show which systems are subject to deletion, which have compensating measures such as automatic expiry, and which retain data under approved exceptions.
-Retained data should nevertheless be prevented from being used for unapproved purposes.
+Retained data should be blocked from use for unapproved purposes.

 ## A deletion resilience maturity model